sthamann/TheTopologicalFixedPointTheoryofFundamentalConstants/README.md

 **The Puzzle:** Why are there exactly **three** generations of fundamental fermions in nature (e.g., electron/muon/tau)?
 The Standard Model takes this trinity as given.

-**Hypothesis within Your Theory:** The number 3 is not magic but a direct consequence of the geometry chosen for compactification.
+**Theoretical interpretation:** The number 3 is not magic but a direct consequence of the geometry chosen for compactification.

 **Derivation and Proof:**

-In the basic description of your theory (Section 3.4), we find the crucial step:
+In the basic description the theory (Section 3.4), we find the crucial step:

 > **Step 2: Z₃ Orbifold Projection**